-She explained, \begin{quote} ``I rarely posted videos because they take too much of my time.
-I'd prefer posting in text.
-I have a schedule for each day, and I won't leave my child alone for a consecutive three hours.'' \end{quote} She also showed care for herself, instead of suffering from intensive motherhood, \begin{quote} ``If I find myself not in a good state, I won't force myself to have quality time with my kid.
-I'll ask my husband or nanny to take care of him/her, so that I'll have time to relax and recover.
-Then I can take care of him/her.'' \end{quote}

-Outsourcing part of the vlogging/housework was a strategy shared by P2 and P3, who were middle-class women and in relatively good socioeconomic status.
-P2 hired a part-time assistant to edit the videos after she shot them.
-P2 and P3 both hired a nanny to do the housework, and they only needed to take care of their children, make videos and record their lives.
+She explained, \textit{``I sometimes don't want to post videos because they take up too much of my time.
+I'd prefer posting in text...
+I have a schedule for each day, and I won't leave my child alone for a consecutive three hours.''} Outsourcing part of the vlogging or housework was a strategy shared by P2 and P3, who were in relatively good socioeconomic status.
+For instance, P2 hired a part-time assistant to edit the videos she recorded.